helloamandamurphy/helloamandamurphy.github.io/_posts/2018-08-24-life_crises_and_ifttt.markdown

 ---
 layout: post
-title:      "Life Crises and IFTTT"
+title:      "Conditionals in Real Life and IFTTT"
 date:       2018-08-24 15:50:02 -0400
 permalink:  life_crises_and_ifttt
 ---